Umuzi-org/ACN-syllabus/content/projects/oop/bank-accounts/part-1/_index.md

 ---
-title: Bank accounts - part 1
+_db_id: 959
+content_type: project
+flavours:
+- any_language
 prerequisites:
   hard:
   - topics/intro-to-assertive-programming
   - projects/oop/animals/part2
-content_type: project
 submission_type: repo
-flavours:
-- any_language
+title: Bank accounts - part 1
 ---

 You have just been hired by a fin-tech startup.
 Your mission is to build a bank.
 It's going to be a cute little bank, real banks are waaaay more complicated.